MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/exit-ccupdate.md

 ## <a name="detailed-description"></a>Detaillierte Beschreibung
 <a name="DetailedDescription"> </a>

-Wenn Sie Appliances durch Angeben des Cmdlets „Enter-CcUpdate“ in den Wartungsmodus versetzt haben, werden diese durch das Cmdlet „Exit-CcUpdate“ wieder in den Produktionsmodus versetzt.
+Wenn Sie Appliances in den Wartungsmodus versetzt haben, indem Sie das cmdlet Enter-CcUpdate angeben, versetzt das Cmdlet Exit-CcUpdate diese wieder in den Produktionsmodus.

-Weitere Informationen zum Versetzen von Appliances in den Wartungsmodus finden Sie unter „Enter-CcUpdate“.
+Weitere Informationen zum Versetzen von Appliances in den Wartungsmodus finden Sie unter Enter-CcUpdate.

 ## <a name="input-types"></a>Eingabetypen
 <a name="InputTypes"> </a>

 Keine.
-Das Cmdlet „Exit-CcUpdate“ akzeptiert keine Pipelineeingaben.
+Das Cmdlet Exit-CcUpdate akzeptiert keine weitergeleitete Eingabe.

 ## <a name="return-types"></a>Rückgabetypen
 <a name="ReturnTypes"> </a>

 Keine

 ## <a name="see-also"></a>Siehe auch
 <a name="ReturnTypes"> </a>